achliopa/udemy_KubernetesCourse/readme.md

 * new docker versions allow installing k8s with docker client
 * it is enabled from docker CE executable in MAC and Windows. not available in Linux
 * it starts a standalone kubernetes cluster
-* in kubernetes from docker if we issue `kubctl get nodes` in host we get docker-for-desktop
+* in kubernetes from docker if we issue `kubectl get nodes` in host we get docker-for-desktop
 * if we run also minikube we ll see 2 nodes and 2 contexes if we issue `kubectl config get-contexts`
 * to select between multiple context we use `kubectl config use-context <context name from list>`